smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.0/index.md

 `BTTransportConfig.java` and `USBTransportConfig` have been removed from the library.
 You should use `MultiplexBluetoothTransport.java` and `MultiplexUsbTransport.java` instead.

 ## ScreenManager Template Management
 You can now use the ScreenManager to change screen templatas and day/night color schemes.
-See ... for more.
+See [Main Screen Templates](Displaying a User Interface/Main Screen Templates) for more detail.

 Example:
 ```java